aws/amazon-ivs-react-native-player/docs/ivs-player-reference.md

 ```
 ResizeMode 	`aspectFill` 	Preserves the aspect ratio by increasing the width or height.
 ResizeMode 	`aspectFit` 	Preserves the aspect ratio by reducing the width or height.
-ResizeMode 	aspe`ctZoom 	Fits the parent view ignoring the aspect ratio of the video.
+ResizeMode 	`aspectZoom` 	Fits the parent view ignoring the aspect ratio of the video.
 ```

 type: `ResizeMode`